MetaMask/metamask-docs/wallet/reference/sdk-unity-api.md

 ### SaveSession

-This method saves the current session to the persistent storage.
+This method saves the current session to persistent storage.
-This is useful when you want to save the session and restore it later.
+It is useful when you want to save the session and restore it later.
+When the application starts, it automatically calls this method.
-This is automatically called when the application quits, but you can also manually call it.
+You can also manually call this method.

 ### LoadSession

-This method loads the session from the persistent storage.
+This method loads the session from persistent storage.
-This is useful when you want to restore the session after the application quits.
+It is useful when you want to restore the session after the application quits.
-This is automatically called when the application starts, but you can also manually call it.
+When the application starts, it automatically calls this method.
+You can also manually call this method.

 ## MetaMaskWallet

 ### Connect

-This method connects to the MetaMask app.
+This method connects to MetaMask.
 It renders a generated QR code in the user interface for your users to scan with MetaMask Mobile.
-After the user scans this QR code, a connect screen appears in MetaMask Mobile where the user can approve the connection with your game application.
+After the user scans this QR code, a connection screen appears in MetaMask Mobile where the user can approve the connection with your Unity game.

 ### Disconnect

-This method disconnects the user that is connected from the MetaMask app session.
+This method disconnects the user from the MetaMask session.

 ### Request